fruitbrain/mesh-hammer/README.md

 (I have no idea either)

 ### 4. Build Chicken Scheme (the tricky part)
-We are going to use the formerly installed mingw-w64 toolchains to build Chicken.
+We are going to use the installed mingw-w64 toolchains to build Chicken.

-To do so, first `cd` into the extracted directory, and then do the following:
+To do so, first `cd` into the extracted directory, and then

 1. Execute the following